For many Kidney disease can often be slowed down or even halted.

 high blood pressure tablets).

-So for many there is a lot that can be done to make a difference.
+So for many there is a lot that can be done to make a

-What are the lifestyle behaviours that can damage kidneys
+Poor Lifestyle behaviours can damage kidneys

 reduce treatment options

 reduce how well people do on

 Health England has listed the things we do (below) that